sg-s/xolotl/docs/how-to/run-simulations-in-parallel.md

 In order to perform the simulation in parallel, we need only use a `parfor` loop, which is a parallelized `for` loop.

-!!! info
+!!! warning
-Xolotl properties can be accessed, but not set using object ('dot') notation, while in a `parfor` loop.
+    In parfor loops, xolotl properties can be accessed, but not set using object ('dot') notation while in a `parfor` loop.
+Instead, use the `set` method to change parameters.
-Instead, the `set` and `get` methods of xolotl should be used.

 For each iteration of the loop, we set the xolotl parameters listed in `parameters_to_vary` to new values from the `all_params` matrix.
 We then integrate the model to acquire the membrane potential and intracellular calcium traces, cut off a transient region at the beginning of the simulation, and compute the burst metrics using an `xtools` function provided in the xolotl distribution.

 ```matlab